Theldus/1brc/README.md

 It is important to note that `mchar()` works well with the 'cache' concept only for memory blocks that have no changes between function invocations; this is a prerequisite.
 For memory blocks that may have changes, the function should not assume anything about the already-read memory portion, and there is no better alternative than the traditional `memchr()`.

+---

 ### v10
 Ironically, removing the `MAP_POPULATE` flag from `mmap()` slightly improved performance by 4%...
 I can't say exactly why, if anyone has any ideas...

+Edit:
+There is some discussion about it on issue [v10 MAP_POPULATE speed up possibile explanation], you might want to take a look.

+[v10 MAP_POPULATE speed up possibile explanation]: https://github.com/Theldus/1brc/issues/1

 ## Final Thoughts
 I enjoyed the challenge _a lot_ and had a lot of fun in the process.
 It is always interesting to see how optimization opportunities can hide in seemingly harmless places and how much they cost in the final code.